 Coronavirus – what it means for your holiday

 On 17 March 2020 the UK Foreign and Commonwealth Office (FCO) advised against all but essential travel for UK travellers destined anywhere around the globe for 30 days (through to 15 April 2020).
 This advice has been updated a couple of times, most recently updating the global advisory against ‘all but essential’ travel in the summer of 2020, exempting destinations from which British nationals can travel to and not quarantine on their return.
 These now include Mauritius, the Seychelles, the Maldives, and Rwanda, although January 2021’s lockdown rules removed all travel corridors once again and mean no leisure travel is allowed at all.

-We are now contacting clients travelling in the autumn to assess the latest FCO guidance, and UK tiers/lockdown and associated rules, and adjust plans if and when required.
+We are now contacting clients travelling in the winter months to assess the latest FCO guidance, and UK tiers/lockdown and associated rules, and adjust plans if and when required.
 Some clients are discussing with us the entry requirements should they choose to travel, while others are taking the opportunity to postpone their trip.
 We will continue this work on a rolling basis; the natural point to do this is when balance payments are due.
 There’s nothing that clients need to do in advance of this as we’ll be in touch with the latest information at the right time.

 Finally, a big thank you to all those who have been in touch to wish the Aardvark Safaris’ team and partners on the ground in Africa their support, it’s very much appreciated.
 We have been delighted by our clients’ enthusiasm to travel to Africa – bookings for the second six months of 2021 and into 2022 are really encouraging, people are obviously keen to get their Africa fix and understand the current difficulties won’t last forever.